continuous-dems/workshop-coastal-coupling-2026/modules/03-explore-dem/index.md

 cp -a ~/workshop/reference_outputs/newport/. ~/workshop/newport_dem/
 ```

-Then rerun the `ls` command above and download the files from JupyterLab.
+Then download the files from JupyterLab.
 :::

 ---